manujagr/ReadMe/README_IBridgePy.md

 Once you have your system in place, you can run the notebooks using Spyder interface.
 This is installed along with Anaconda.

 ## Folder structure:
 This folder contains 3 subfolders divided based on the sections of the course.
-Each subfolder contains the IPython notebooks and the data required to run them in that particular section.
+Each subfolder contains the Python codes for that specific section.
 	1. Place and Cancel Orders:
 		a. example_place_market_and_limit_order.py